echo-dphan/lamp/README.md

 ```
 127.0.0.1   example.test www.example.test
 ```
-Now restart apache using:
+You will need to restart apache everytime create a new virtual host or update the coniguration files Now restart apache using:
 ```
 sudo systemctl restart httpd
 ```
 We're all set!
-Now type in http://example.test and you should see the content of the index.html we created not to long ago. (we use http:// since we have not set up SSL yet).
+Now type in http://example.test in your browser and you should see the content of the index.html we created not to long ago. (we use http:// since we have not set up SSL yet).

 # Troubleshooting
-If you encounter a 403 error this likely means that you haven't set up the correct permissions for your /var/www/<domain> directory.
+* If you encounter a 403 error this likely means that you haven't set up the correct permissions for your /var/www/<domain> directory.
-Some people may also encounter this error due to selinux (Security Enhanced Linux) which is a security modile built into the linux kernel.
+* Some people may also encounter this error due to selinux (Security Enhanced Linux) which is a security modile built into the linux kernel.
 It is possible to disable this feature via ```sudo setenforce 0``` but if you've all the permissions set up correctly you won't have to.
+*If you get redirected to the default welcome page that means you either:
+    1. Made a typo in the config files -> check your virtual host file
+    2. Did not update the document root in the config file -> check your virtual host file
+    3. index.html file was not created in the right directory. -> check your sites directory.
+If you made any changes remember to restart apache and see if the problem is resolved.

 Of course there will be extra steps required to enable https on 443 or configuring apache on live server connected to the internet.
 I may cover this later on.
 ## <a id="php">PHP</a>